pinterest/graphql-lint-rules/README.md

 GraphQL field names should be valid GraphQL identifiers.
 For field names that have numeric names, one can use the approach to add an underscore to the start of the field name to make it a valid GraphQL identifier.
 This rule checks that field names follow the camelCase format, but also allowing for them to start with an underscore.

+### `fields-do-not-return-json`

+This rule will validate that fields do not return `JSON` or any other variation of it.

 ### `nodes-contain-entity-id`

 When a type implements the `Node` interface, it must contain a non-nullable string named `entityId`.